0px0/gpedit.msc/README.md

 # GPEDIT.MSC ENABLER

 How To Use :
-Download And Run Administrator file gpedit.msc enabler > Done
+Download And Run Administrator file gpedit.msc enabler.bat > Done